Executors

 Making a Will by yourself

 You can make a will by yourself but it’s always advisable to seek professional help as you may make mistakes if you are not familiar with the legal terms.
 Moreover, your intentions could be ambiguous and some errors could make your will invalid.
-Remember your Will must be witnessed and any witness cannot be a beneficiary.
-If your Will is held to be invalid, you may be deemed to have died intestate or partially intestate, thus, leaving your estate to your next of kin under the strict rules of entitlement as per the Rules of Intestacy.
+Remember, a witness must observe your Will, and a witness cannot benefit from it.
+If authorities deem your Will invalid, they may consider you as having died intestate or partially intestate.
+In this case, your estate will go to your next of kin, following the strict Rules of Intestacy.

-We stress that we do not advise that DIY Wills be used and we recommend legal advice is taken in connection with Will drafting and execution.
+We strongly advise against using DIY Wills and recommend seeking legal advice for Will drafting and execution.

 Cost of making a will